cjand225/mcp-production-server/README.md

 # Or run with stdio transport (for direct MCP clients)
 uv run fastmcp run --transport stdio mcp_server/app.py:mcp

-# For production with Docker
+# For production with Docker Compose
+docker-compose up -d

+# Or build and run with Docker directly
 # (build the image)
 docker build -t mcp-production .
 # run the image